-The Amaerican Academy of Pediatrics warns that the toilet is an overlooked drowning hazard to children in the home.
+The American Academy of Pediatrics warns that the toilet is an overlooked drowning hazard to children in the home.

-I found that manufactures do not provide accurate information as to what toilets the products fit, if any at all.
+I found that manufacturers do not provide accurate information as to what toilets the products fit if any at all.
 I found myself having to rely on customer reviews to determine what might work.

 I usually use two straps, one either side of the toilet.
 In my years as a parent and a nanny, I have yet to meet a young child that can overcome these straps, assuming they are properly installed.
 Below is my personal favorite brand.

 - Secures cabinets, drawers, appliances, toilet seats, and more